Mocha vs Latte (All You Wanna Know!)

 Mocha is sweeter than a Latte because chocolate flavorings add sweetness to the drink, which can balance out the bitterness of the espresso.

-This sweetness is often enhanced by the addition of whipped cream on top of the drink, which can add another layer of sweetness.
+This sweetness is also enhanced by the addition of whipped cream on top of the drink, which adds another layer of sweetness.